Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-beta-2/contracts-api/errors.md

 ## 0xf1b8a45e
 - `InvalidStateTreeRoot(uint256 stateTreeRoot)`<br/>
-    The [state tree](../protocol/trees.md#state-tree) root of given epoch does not exist in the current Unirep contract. <br/>
+    The [state tree](../protocol/trees.md#state-tree) root of given epoch does not exist in the current UniRep contract. <br/>
     There are several reasons:
     1. The user does not sign up successfully
     2. The user does not perform user state transition successfully